 60854-02 INSPECTION REQUIREMENTS

 The following are the minimum inspection requirements to be performed during each inspection.
 The requirements were established following the development of a risk-informed performance-based inspection program and the establishment of five safety focus areas.
-The five safety focus areas include exposure, public exposure, fuel damage, confinement, and impact to plant operations.
+The five safety focus areas include: occupational exposure, public exposure, fuel damage, confinement, and impact to plant operations.
 Successful implementation of this inspection procedure will include a review of licensee activities in each safety focus area.
 Inspection Manual Chapter (IMC) 2691, “Technical Basis for the Independent Spent Fuel Storage Installation Inspection Program,” provides a description of the ISFSI inspection program technical basis.

 If significant or multiple performance deficiencies are identified, then the inspector shall perform additional inspection activities to determine the breadth and reasons for the performance deficiencies.
 The additional inspection activities shall be approved by regional management.
 The basis for the added inspection activity shall be communicated to the licensee and documented in a publicly available record, such as the inspection report.
 IMC 2690, “Inspection Program for Storage of Spent Reactor Fuel and Reactor Related Greater than Class C Waste at Independent Spent Fuel Storage Installations and for 10 CFR Part 71 Transportation Packagings,” provides guidance on when to consider performance-based inspection activity.